Cigana Cristina

 Developed skills and lines of research

-Cristina Cigana is staff scientist at the Infections and Cystic Fibrosis Unit of the IRCCS San Raffaele Hospital (Milan).
-Her main research interest is the pathogenesis of pulmonary infections by Pseudomonas aeruginosa and Staphylococcus aureus.
-She is involved in projects that aim to analyze in detail the innate and adaptive immune response of the host, to study the inflammatory response and tissue remodeling caused by infection, and to identify new mechanisms responsible for lung damage, using in vitro, in vivo, and ex vivo models.
-This knowledge has been applied for some years in the field of chronic Pseudomonas aeruginosa infection in cystic fibrosis.
-She is the author of more than 90 international publications.
+Cristina Cigana is a Research Associate at the Infections and Cystic Fibrosis Unit of the I.R.C.C.S.
+Ospedale San Raffaele, Milan.
+Her main research interest is the pathogenesis of lung infections caused by Pseudomonas aeruginosa and Staphylococcus aureus.
+She is involved in projects aimed at analyzing in detail the host’s innate and adaptive immune responses, to study the inflammatory reaction and tissue remodeling caused by infection, and to identify novel mechanisms responsible for lung damage, using in vitro, in vivo, and ex vivo models.
+In parallel, she has investigated the evolution and adaptation of Pseudomonas aeruginosa in lung infections characteristic of cystic fibrosis and, more recently, the impact of CFTR modulators on this pathogen.
+She is the author of over 40 international publications.

 FFC#16/2021